szhcoco/Investigation-on-Cheese-and-Calories/_site/README.md

   height="600"
   frameborder="0"
 ></iframe>
+As a result, we get a p value of 0.201, which is larger than the significance level.
+We fail to reject the null hypothesis.

 We also want to see if our prediction is fair for cheese.
 More precisely, if our prediction is fair for recipes with cheese and without cheese.
-Similarly, we use RMSE as evaluation metric and permutation test to simulate the difference in random state.
+Similarly, we use RMSE as an evaluation metric and permutation test to simulate the difference in random state.\
+We run a permutation test in a similar way as we did in fairness analysis for sugar.
+The only difference is that instead of grouping recipes based on sugar, we group them based on the existence of cheese.

 **Null hypothesis**: Our model is fair.
 It predicts calories for recipes with and without cheese with similar RMSE.\
 **Alternative hypothesis**: our model is biased.
 It predicts calories for recipes without cheese with higher RMSE than recipes with cheese.\